SECTION 1 - INTRODUCTION

 1.1 - Code of Ethics

-Virtual International Mall Associates, Inc. (hereafter “VIMA” or simply the “Company”) is a values-based company that prides itself on the quality and character of its independent distributors (hereinafter “Associates”).
+MY VIMA, INC. (hereafter “VIMA” or simply the “Company”) is a values-based company that prides itself on the quality and character of its independent business owners (hereinafter “independent business owners”).
 The following guidelines help ensure a uniform standard of excellence throughout our organization.
-Every VIMA Associate is expected to practice the following ethical behavior when acting in the name of the company:
+Every VIMA independent business owner is expected to practice the following ethical behavior when acting in the name of the company:

 A. I will be respectful of every person I meet while doing VIMA-related business.